-Warning: due to the current situation of the COVID19 and unpredictable future events, the following TORs are not binding and can be modified in agreement with the selected expert
+Warning: due to the current situation of the COVID19 and unpredictable future events, the activities described in these ToR could be adjusted in agreement with the selected expert.

 Background

 About SCP/RAC

 The Regional Activity Centre for Sustainable Consumption and Production (hereinafter SCP/RAC) is a centre for international cooperation on development and innovation based on the sustainable consumption and production approach (hereinafter SCP).